spaceninja/dnd-adventures/src/adventures/history-channel/deck-5.md

 ### Chief Engineer’s Office

 One office is designated for the Chief Engineer.
 Inside is a large worktable covered in binders, tablets, and rolled-up blueprints.
-A sleeping bag and pillow are piled on the couch, and a semicircle of folding chairs makes it clear that the Chief often meets here with her department heads.
+A sleeping bag and pillow are piled on the couch, and a semicircle of folding chairs makes it clear that the Chief Engineer often meets here with her department heads.

-### The Chief
+### The Chief Engineer

 <figure class="compendium-image-right npc-portrait">
   <div class="npc-portrait__inner">